0xDBFB7/ionprinter/documents/log/field_solver.md

   Initial estimates showed that

-  It is important to be committed to a problem, of course, for the detached researcher's attention may wander, and the solutions they produce may be substandard.
-However, it is important that any specific solution be abandoned if fundamental flaws are found, and that the chosen course of action be periodically reexamined.
+  It is important to be committed to a problem, of course, for the detached researcher's attention may wander and the solutions they produce become substandard.
+However, it is important that any specific solution be abandoned if fundamental flaws are found, and that the chosen course of action be continuously reexamined.

+  The fact that the DOD has recently replaced almost all FPGAs wholesale with GPGPUs should have hinted at their effectiveness.

 - Misunderstanding of base concepts.